 Another group of researchers published a new attempt at a shot chart.
 Shot charts visualize where teams are taking shots and would work well with the research of MacDonald et. al. Hannah Pileggi, Charles Stopler, J. Michael Boyle, and John T. Stasko (2012) created the visualization tool SnapShot for the Institute of Electrical and Electronics Engineers visualization conference in 2012.
 SnapShot improves upon the traditional shot chart of glyphs and dots representing shots and creates a radial heat map of shots by teams throughout an entire season.
 Many shot charts, then and now, only focus on displaying the location and result of the shot.
 SnapShot allows for a clearer picture of a team’s offensive identity (Pileggi, Stropler, Boyle, & Stasko, 2012).
 This visualization tool allows for coaches and general managers to make roster or strategy changes.
 The information present is easy to understand but can oftentimes be harder to change in practice.
 The analytical insights are not like the decision making of the other big four sports and shows why there is a need for these kinds of tools and research in the sport.

 In 2016, Rob Vollman wrote the book Stat Shot and it covered the wide variety of hockey analytics that analysts had worked on.
 The grouping shows how lacking analytics are in hockey compared to the other professional sports.
 The stats in this book are about puck possession, goalie stats, and roster construction (Vollman, 2016).
 Much of the focus is on evaluating players.
-The book can be for general managers but coaches are still an important part of the hockey community.
+The book can be for general managers, but coaches are still an important part of the hockey community.
 The book hints at other statistics but never delves into them or their validity in hockey.
 The problem with this book compared to other sports analytics research is there is not a full discussion on any in game decision making akin to going for it on fourth down or on base percentage with Moneyball.

 In 2017, the new PageRank (PPR) system was tested on its capabilities to predict playoff series.
 Using a team’s Corsi rating and PPR models, Nathan Swanson, Donald Koban, and Patrick Brundage tested how accurate the model could predict the outcomes of playoff series from the 2008-2016 National Hockey League seasons.
 The inclusion of Corsi in the PPR system tests how impactful and predictive the major analytical stat in hockey is.
 After training the PPR model with data, the model correctly predicted the outcome of a playoff series 70% of the time (Swanson, Koban, & Brundage, 2017).
 Much of the predictive work in this research was done to evaluate if the machine learning style of PPR applies to hockey.
 The successful accuracy of the model indicates there is a place for machine learning; however, the PPR model here does not help fill the gap in game decision making analytical tools.
 Predictive works are good for general managers and their usage is important to the advancement of the analytical tools within hockey.